Interoperability

 The base search URL appears when searching the university's discovery service.
 However, the OpenURL only appears when needed and during transit between the source and before reaching the target: e.g., after clicking on a View Now @ UK link and before being redirected to the full text version.
 I copied my institution's specific OpenURL when I clicked on a View Now @ UK link and before it redirected to the OpenAthens page.

 In a previous semester, one of my students in my electronic resource management class noticed that Zotero has a locate menu.
 The locate menu uses OpenURL resolvers to look up items in a library.
 By default, Zotero uses WorldCat, but it can use a specific institution's OpenURL resolver.
-I had completely forgotten about this.
+I had forgotten about this.
 When I investigated whether my institution was listed in the Zotero locate menu, I found that it was not listed on Zotero's page of OpenURL resolvers.

 At the time, I didn't know what my institution's exact OpenURL was, but I was able to figure it out by comparing the syntax and values from other Primo URLs listed on Zotero's page of OpenURL resolvers.
 By comparing these OpenURLs, I was able to derive my institution's specific OpenURL (base component plus institutional info), which is: